matitalatina/box/docs/README.md

 * Multi language support
 * Role management, customize user interface for each role
 * Import data from external systems
-* API for integration with others system
+* API for integration with other system
 * Mobile support